 Intake of grass-clover when sows are kept on pasture

 Roughage like ensiled or fresh grass-clover is offered to gestating sows to improve their health and offer employment.
-We document the amounts of fresh grass-clover that sows consume on pasture to enable an inclusion of energy from grass-clover in diet formulation.
+We documented the amounts of fresh grass-clover that sows consumed on pasture to enable an inclusion of energy from grass-clover in diet formulation.

 Offering roughage to gestating sows improves their health, but can also be interesting from an economic point of view.
 When sows are kept on pasture, they consume fresh grass-clover as roughage without the need for harvest, storage and feeding.
 A part of the nutrient demand of the sows can therefore be supplied by fresh grass-clover.

-The experiment is repeated over several years, and each year the experimental period is 6 weeks within the grazing period of the gestating sows.
+The experiment was repeated over several years, and each year the experimental period was 6 weeks within the grazing period of the gestating sows.

-Once a week, fresh matter and dry matter of the grass-clover is determined by taking samples for randomly selected spots of 1 m² each on the pasture.
+Once a week, fresh matter and dry matter of the grass-clover were determined by taking samples for randomly selected spots of 1 m² each on the pasture.

-Nutrient concentration of grass-clover is analysed according to Weende.
+Nutrient concentration of grass-clover was analysed according to Weende.

-Body weight of the sows is documented once a week.
+Body weight of the sows was documented once a week.

-The composition of the grass-clover ley and its growth rate is determined.
+The composition of the grass-clover ley and its growth rate was determined.